HOMEOWNERS GUIDE TO CARPET BEETLES

 - Using bright fabrics and keeping rooms well lit will help to drive larvae away.
 These creatures prefer to be in dark areas.

-- Keep all foods stored in tightly sealed containers or inside the refrigerator or fridge to prevent adult carpet beetles from finding food.
+- Keep all foods stored in tightly-sealed containers or inside the refrigerator or fridge to prevent adult carpet beetles from finding food.

 If you have discovered carpet beetles eating away at your pantry foods or seen evidence of the larvae doing damage to your belongings, reach out to the professionals here at Witt Pest Management.
 Ridding your home of carpet beetles can be tricky business if you don't have a working understanding of how these insects operate and you may find yourself frustrated when they keep coming back with DIY strategies for eradicating them.

 Both adult carpet beetles and their larvae can go for long periods eating away at your belongings because they tend to hide in dark, undisturbed areas.
 Don't let a small problem grown into a large problem.
-Give us a call today for prompt, professional assistance from Witt Pest Management.